mtlynch/mtlynch.io/_posts/2018-10-05-good-developers-bad-tests.md

 [  FAILED  ] TokenizerTests.ReturnsNullptrWhenStreamIsEmpty (6 ms)
 ```

 A function called `ReturnsNullptrWhenStreamIsEmpty` would feel overly verbose in other contexts, but it's a good test name.
-It tells the reader exactly what behavior it verifies.
-A developer could fix this break without ever reading the test's implementation.
+If you see it break, you'd immediately know you caused a regression in behavior when the tokenizer's internal stream is empty.
+You could likely fix the bug without ever reading the test's implementation.
 That's the mark of a good test name.

 **A good test name is so descriptive that a developer can diagnose failures of that test from the name alone.**
 {: .notice--info}